simon-ritchie/apysc/docs_src/source/timer.md

 save_overall_html(dest_dir_path='timer_basic_usage/')
 ```

-If you click the following rectangle, then timer will be started, and the rectangle x value will be increased by the timer.
+If you click the following rectangle, then the timer will be started, and the rectangle x value will be increased by the timer.

 <iframe src="static/timer_basic_usage/index.html" width="350" height="150"></iframe>